 Fact-based Storytelling Course overview

-Understand how to structure, plan your progress, build dramatic tension, how to create character and instill a sense of place and time.
+Understand how to structure your longform non-fiction writing, plan your progress, build dramatic tension, how to create character and instill a sense of place and time.

-Over 5 monthly Saturdays you will look at the way narrative drives different genres including memoir, biography, travel and food writing.
+Over 5 fortnightly Wednesday evenings, you will look at the way narrative drives different genres including memoir, biography, travel and food writing.

 The course centres on providing support and ideas via discussion and feedback for your own specific projects, possibly started in Narrative Non-Fiction.